pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/suggestions-progress.md

 - Unit: `SuggestionsProviderPresageTest` (Robolectric) validates staging and JNI contract (via shadow) and asserts checksums are recorded.

 ## Assets
 - LM assets are not versioned.
-Place them under `~/suggestions/models/kenlm` and run `scripts/sync_suggestion_models.sh` to copy into `ime/app/src/main/assets/models` for local builds/tests.
+Install them via ADB/Download into `no_backup/presage/models/<model-id>` (manifests + binaries) or, for developer builds, use `scripts/sync_suggestion_models.sh` to bundle a bootstrap asset.

 ## Neural Path Status
 - Not implemented.
 Selecting `neural` disables Presage but does not invoke a neural backend yet.
 Next steps: add ONNX Runtime Mobile + tokenizer, wire into `neural`/`hybrid` modes, and schedule on idle.